Characterization and Decidability of FC-Definable Regular Languages: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the anonymous reviewers for their valuable feedback and suggestions.
+In particular, regarding the comment that vastly simplified Section 7.4 of this work.
 This work was supported by the EPSRC grant EP/T033762/1.
 The first author would like to thank Joel Day for interesting discussions regarding this paper and related open problems.